 - Transposing tables wherever required.

 The last step of the ETL Data Warehouse process is loading data from the Staging area to the target Data Warehouse after successful transformation.
-Data Warehouse admins monitor the performance of the ETL process and restart, cancel, pause, resume the loading of data if any failure occurs.
+Data Warehouse admins monitor the performance of the ETL process and restart, cancel, pause, and resume the loading of data if any failure occurs.
 The loading process automatically sets restore versions so that Data Warehouse can easily be rolled back to the previous state in any data failure.

 The loading process in the ETL Data Warehouse needs to be streamlined properly to ensure the huge volume of data loads properly at regular intervals.
 Once the data is loaded into the Data Warehouse, it can be used to feed to Reporting tools, Business Intelligence software, Data Scientists, and Data Analysts.